Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 \remark The internal address is only the sequence $S_0\IntAdr\dots\IntAdr S_k \IntAdr \dots$ of periods; it does not contain the ray pairs used in the construction.
 The ray pair $\RP(\theta_{k+1},\theta'_{k+1}$) of lowest period is always unique by Lavaurs' Lemma \version{\ref{Lem:Lavaurs}}{(see Theorem~\ref{Thm:PropertiesParaRayPairs})}.

-The internal address of $c\in\M$ can be viewed as a road description for the way from the origin to $c$ in the Mandelbrot set: at any intermediate place, the internal address describes the most important landmark on the remaining way to $c$; see Figure~\ref{Fig:PartitionParaRays}.
+The internal address of $c\in\M$ can be viewed as a road map description for the way from the origin to $c$ in the Mandelbrot set: the way begins at the hyperbolic component of period $1$, and at any intermediate place, the internal address describes the most important landmark on the remaining way to $c$; see Figure~\ref{Fig:PartitionParaRays}.
 Landmarks are hyperbolic components (or equivalently the periodic parameter rays landing at their roots, see \version{Theorem~\ref{Thm:HypComps}),}{Theorem~\ref{Thm:PropertiesParaRayPairs}),} and hyperbolic components are the more important the lower their periods are.
 The road description starts with the most important landmark: the component of period $1$, and inductively continues with the period of the component of lowest period on the remaining way.

 Different hyperbolic components (or combinatorial classes) are not distinguished completely by their internal addresses; the remaining ambiguity has a combinatorial interpretation and will be removed by \emph{angled internal addresses}: see Theorem~\ref{Thm:CompletenessAngledIntAddr}.